 DOE is the owner of the MFFF, which is located at SRS in Aiken, South Carolina.
 MOX Services is a South Carolina LLC whose direct owners are all U.S. corporations.
-AREVA, Inc. (formerly COGEMA, Inc.), which owns a minority share of MOX Services (30%), is itself a wholly owned subsidiary of AREVA NC, a French company.
-SPSG and SE&I together hold a 70% majority interest in MOX Services.
+Specifically, SPSG is a proxy entity vested with representing, without interference from its parent company, all of SPSG and SE&I's interest in MOX Services.
+This interest represents the SPSG and SE&I combined 70% ownership and voting power of MOX Services.
+AREVA NC, Inc., operating under a Special Security Agreement with the National Nuclear Security Administration (NNSA) limiting its parent company involvement, represents AREVA's 30% ownership and voting power.
 As a result, there is no direct foreign ownership, no foreign control, and no significant foreign interest in MOX Services.
 Furthermore, in awarding the contract to MOX Services to design, construct, and operate the MFFF, DOE engaged in a foreign ownership, control, or influence (FOCI) review in accordance with DOE Order 470.1, "Safeguards and Security Program."
 Based upon that review, DOE rendered a favorable FOCI determination on 9 July 1999, based on a Security Control Agreement between Shaw AREVA MOX Services, LLC and DOE, mitigating Foreign Ownership, Control, or Influence.
 Additionally, a favorable FOCI determination has been made for SE&I (30 September 2006, through reciprocity with the Department of Defense).